-GameMaker Studio 2 Desktop comes with three export platforms: Windows, Mac and Ubuntu.
+GameMaker Indie subscription and above come with the three PC export platforms: Windows, Mac and Ubuntu.
 In this article we give the required steps to get the Ubuntu platform up and running in both the Windows and Mac IDEs.

 For the Ubuntu target platform you can see that there are two output options: